echotrade-app/whitepaper/README.md

 Strategic Investors play a crucial role in seeding the project from its early stages to the final phase.
 The accounts of investors will be locked for liquidity management purposes.
 The unlocking process will commence after 6 months from the token release, and it will take two years to fully unlock the invested funds.
 This logic is integrated into the main ECTA contract.

-##### Company
+##### Foundation

 EchoTrade operates as a hybrid platform, combining both centralized and decentralized elements.
-The company provides the necessary requirements and infrastructure for the platform to be profitable and valuable.
-The main source of income for the company comes from holding the ECTA token and participating in the Fair Profit Sharing System implemented in the Basket and ECTA contracts.
+The Foundation provides the necessary requirements and infrastructure for the platform to be profitable and valuable.
+The main source of income for the Foundation comes from holding the ECTA token and participating in the Fair Profit Sharing System implemented in the Basket and ECTA contracts.

-The current candidate representing the company is IRIS DIGITAL VENTURES LTD, based in London, UK.
+The current candidate representing the Foundation is IRIS DIGITAL VENTURES LTD, based in London, UK.
 Detailed insights into the company's strategies for platform profitability can be found on the company's website and blogs.

 ##### Team